 The three bedrooms (one en-suite) are comfortably appointed with high quality linens and throws featuring two double rooms and one twin.

-There is a fully enclosed lawned garden for the safety of children and dogs with private parking for up to three vehicles.
+There is a fully enclosed lawned garden for the safety of children and up to two dogs with private parking for up to three vehicles.
 There is also a large 7' x 4' shed ideal for the secure storage of bikes and other outdoor kit, and there is a good selection of beach kit and games which guests are welcome to use.
 A barbecue is supplied for lovely summer evenings - a perfect spot to watch the stunning sunset along with friends and a good glass of wine!

 Side access door into a small utility with hanging space and storage for outdoor gear and kit.